Distributionally Robust Optimization via Iterative Algorithms in Continuous Probability Spaces: Minimax Algorithmic Framework

-Compared to optimization algorithms in Euclidean space, the primary distinction of our proposed Algorithm \ref{alg-subgdmax} lies in the approach to solving the inexact maximization step on the probability space, or equivalently, the transport map maximization problem \eqref{eq:max-subproblem}.
+Theorem~\ref{thm:subgconvergence} characterizes the number of iterations required by Algorithm~\ref{alg-subgdmax} to reach an approximate stationary point with a desired accuracy.
+However, compared to optimization algorithms in Euclidean space, the primary distinction of our proposed algorithm framework lies in the approach to solving the inexact maximization step on the probability space, or equivalently, the transport map maximization problem \eqref{eq:max-subproblem}.
 This involves finding the LFD at each iterative step of the algorithm.

-To address this challenge, inspired by the JKO scheme \cite{jordan1998variational}, we would like to adopt a modified version, which can be interpreted as an backward discrete-time gradient method along the generalized geodesic in the Wasserstein space.
-Different from the geodesics, the generalized geodesics involves a third continuous distribution $\nu$ and is defined using interpolation of the two OT maps from $\nu$ to $\mu_1$ and $\mu_2$, respectively.
-Specifically, let $\nu \in \mathcal{P}_2^r$ and $\mu_1, \mu_2 \in \mathcal{P}_2$, then a generalized geodesic joining $\mu_1$ to $\mu_2$ centered at $\nu$ is a curve of type
+Thus, the dominant computational cost arises from solving the $\mathbb{Q}_k$-subproblem, which is generally more expensive than the $\phi_k$-update.
+Moreover, solving this problem directly by parameterization may lead to instability and mode collapse, phenomena often observed in probability density optimization.